Measurement of boosted Higgs bosons produced via vector boson fusion or gluon fusion in the H $\to$ $\mathrm{b\bar{b}}$ decay mode using LHC proton-proton collision data at $\sqrt{s}$ = 13 TeV: Event reconstruction and selection

 In order to avoid regions where non-perturbative effects lead to discrepancies in generator predictions~\cite{ATLASrho}, large-radius jets are required to have $\rho>-6.0$, where $\rho=2\ln(\msd/\pt)$.
 Large-radius jets with $\rho>-2.1$ are also vetoed, since above this threshold the jet constituents are no longer fully contained in a cone of $R=0.8$.
 This $\rho$ selection is fully efficient for \PH signal events.

 The multivariate DDB tagger discriminant is used to determine whether a large-radius jet originates from a heavy particle decaying to a $\bbbar$ pair~\cite{CMS-DP-2022-041}.
 The DDB tagger is based on a deep neural network that is trained to distinguish large-radius jets containing scalar $\PX\to\bbbar$ decays from jets originating from light quarks or gluons.
 The DDB tagger is trained on jet features, such as the number of PF candidates and low-level quantities describing secondary vertices within the jet.
-The addition of low-level features leads to a large improvement in performance relative to the previous version of the tagger~\cite{CMS-DP-2018-046,Sirunyan:2017ezt}: for a QCD jet mistag rate of 1\%, the signal efficiency of the updated DDB tagger is about 75\%, more than twice that obtained by the previous version.
+The addition of low-level features leads to a large improvement in performance relative to the previous version of the tagger~\cite{CMS-DP-2018-046,Sirunyan:2017ezt}: for a QCD jet mistag rate of 1\%, the signal efficiency of the updated DDB tagger is about 75\%, representing an improvement of about 50\% with respect to the previous version.

 In order to ensure that the DDB tagger selection does not impact the shape of the background $\msd$ distribution, the DDB network is trained on a signal sample composed of simulated decays of bosons with masses ranging from 20 to 200\GeV.
 The success of this decorrelation method is demonstrated in Fig.~\ref{sel-ddb}, which shows the shape of the $\msd$ distribution for simulated QCD jets with $450 < \pt < 1200\GeV$ after different DDB selection criteria have been applied.
 The shape of the $\msd$ distribution is shown to be mostly independent of the DDB threshold value.